dinhomathias/Amc/Concurrency.md

   asyncio.create_task(application.process_update(update))
 ```

+This setting is *independent* of the `block` parameter of `Handler` and within `application.process_update` concurrency still works as explained above.

 **Note:** The number of concurrently processed updates is limited (the limit defaults to 4096 updates at a time).
 This is a simple measure to avoid e.g. DDOS attacks